 stdout is automatically collected by

 Stackdriver Logging.
-Use the logs viewer in the GCP Console to view,
+Use the logs viewer in the Cloud Console to view,

 search, and export log content.

 While the sample app runs, it collects logging data.
-You can analyze this data by using the log monitoring tools in the GCP Console.
+You can analyze this data by using the log monitoring tools in the Cloud Console.

-The following image shows logged events in the GCP Console.
+The following image shows logged events in the Cloud Console.